 “Somos una agrupación de mujeres académicas, estudiantes y profesionales trabajando en computación en Chile.”
 (A group of academic women, students and professionals working in computation in Chile.)
 Part of the group Latinas in Computing founded in 2006.

-The Working Committee for Women in Mathematics, Chinese Mathematical Society (WCWM-CMS) was founded in October 2012.
-Its present chair is Xing Li, Ningxia University.
-As one of the branches of the Chinese Mathematical Society (CMS), this committee is a national non-profit academic organization in which women mathematicians who are engaged in research, teaching and applications of mathematics can share their scientific research through academic exchanges both in China and abroad, and let their voice be heard by the world not only as scholars but also as women.
+The Chinese Mathematical Society has The Female Mathematicians Committee (FMC-CMS).
+It was founded in October 2012.
+Its present chair is Xiaoyun Wang, TsingHua University.
+As one of the branches of the Chinese Mathematical Society (CMS), this committee is a national non-profit academic organization in which Female mathematicians who are engaged in research, teaching and applications of mathematics can share their scientific research through academic communications both in China and abroad, and let their voice be heard by the world not only as scholars but also as women.

 Its objectives are: